 What to Pack for Coonoor

 Coonoor being a winter destination, you will need to pack accordingly.
-If you are planning a long trip to the Nilgiris, covering Ooty, Coonoor, and Kotagiri, here is a two-week winter packing list.
-The must pack items for Coonoor are listed here:
+Here are the must pack items for Coonoor:

 Clothing: If traveling in the winter months from November to February, carry heavy woolens; at any other time of the year, light woolens will do.